SreedeviRajavelu/PowerPlantTwin/unique_IP_docker_containers.md

 - Single line command:

  ` docker network create -d macvlan --subnet=192.168.56.0/24 --gateway=192.168.56.1 -o parent=enp0s9 plc-macvlan `

+Ignore this part, was not used.
+Refer to section below **Step 3: Create the MacVLAN interface on the Ubuntu VM** :
-4. ✅ Step 3: Run containers with static IPs  (Ignore this part, was not used.
-U Here’s where the difference comes in:
+4. ✅ Step 3: Run containers with static IPs
+Here’s where the difference comes in:
 On a bridge network, you must use -p host_port:container_port because containers are hidden behind the host, and ports must be forwarded.
 On a macvlan network, the container already has its own IP on the LAN → so you don’t need -p at all.